• Home

 Can you swim in the beaches in Loreto?

-Yes, you can swim in the beaches in Loreto.
+Yes, you can swim on the beaches in Loreto.
 The mainland beaches, like Playa La Darsena, are usually calm with quite shallow water.
 They are not as pretty as the beaches on the islands, with darker sand.
 The beaches on the islands have white sand and crystal clear, blue water.

 Is Loreto Mexico safe?